Download the printer-friendly version here, and read the user guide below!

 Last time I’ve shown you the way to answer a question: do I need nonlinear geometry?
 Today we will tackle nonlinear material.

-In the beginning, I need to confess, that I do mostly FEA about steel and other medals.
+In the beginning, I need to confess, that I do mostly FEA about steel and other metals.
 This means that some nonlinear aspects of material are beyond my experience.
 I have studied some books, but couldn’t find materials that would explain to me how stuff works (apart from a shitload of long equations).
 If you know any resources on that topics (without complex math!) let me know!

 The first question is a hard one!